Arellano-Jann/Travel-Notes/STAT 314/Final.md

 - **Answer:**
   - **F. One Sample t test**

-Question 1 - Lesson 3: Conditional Probability
+Question 1 - Lesson 36: Comparative Experimental Designs
-Solution:
+Solution: She can use the one sample T Test because there is only one population here, the college students.
+Furthermore, we use the t test because we are trying to figure out the budget (the mu/average).
+Also, we are not given a standard deviation thus we proceed with a t test.
-Answer:
+Answer: F. One Sample T Test

 ---